wdawson/okta.github.io/_source/_standards/OAuth/index.md

     {% img native_auth_flow.png alt:"Native Application Flow" %}

-    > Note: For native applications, the client_id and client_secret are embedded in the source code of the application; in this context, the client secret isn&#8217;t treated as a secret.
+    > Note: For native applications, the `client_id` and `client_secret` are embedded in the source code of the application; in this context, the client secret isn&#8217;t treated as a secret.
     Therefore native apps should make use of Proof Key for Code Exchange (PKCE) to mitigate authorization code interception.
-    For more information, see the PKCE note in [Parameter Details](/docs/api/resources/oauth2#request-parameter-details).
+    For more information, see [Implementing the Authorization Code Flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce).

     &nbsp;

 3. Web Application

     * Server-side app with an end user